-The Economic Forces in American History (EFIAH) program combines history and economics lessons with the dynamic, student-teacher format of the Economics for Leaders (EFL) program.
+The Economic Forces in American History (EFIAH) program combines history and economics lessons with the dynamic, student-teacher format of the Economics for Teachers (EFT)* (*formerly known as Economics for Leaders) program.
 EFIAH’s unique cross-curricular content is specifically designed to help teachers incorporate economic reasoning principles into their high school American history and social studies classes.
 University professors and mentor teachers provide a variety of engaging, in-depth lectures and activities to provide the economic explanations behind pivotal historical events.

 Participants learn interactive teaching strategies that incorporate the actual circumstances of historical periods of study.
 With EFIAH lesson plans, teachers can help their students engage with subject matter by taking a detailed look at the economic considerations of the historical record – in essence, allowing students to ‘re-live’ history by taking an active role in the choices that individuals had to make during key events – rather than just reading or hearing about it.
 Economic Forces in American History is a “must-take” course for any teacher of American history, social studies, government, civics, and economics.